elpete/quick-blog-example/STEPS.md

 We use the `quick-with-auth` template to handle the boilerplate of setting up Quick, setting up a datasource, as well as adding authentication and authorization to our app.

-Lastly, for this tutorial we will disable the `csrf` token auto-validation.
+For this tutorial, we will disable the `csrf` token auto-validation.
 Do so by running `box uninstall verify-csrf-interceptor`.

+Lastly, start a server using `box server start cfengine=lucee@5`.

 ## Step 2
 Set up datasource